Leaderboard API

 Build

 Real-time leaderboards are a classic hot-key scaling problem.
-Every score update triggers a re-rank, and naive implementations hit database contention walls at scale.
+Every score update triggers a re-rank, and naive implementations hit database contention walls even at modest scale.

 Why does it matter?